 - Sexual abuse; and

-Once an EPO has been granted, the Court of Queen’s Bench must review the EPO pursuant to s.
+Once an EPO has been granted, the Court of King’s Bench must review the EPO pursuant to s.
 3 of the Protection Against Family Violence Act.
 The test on a review of an EPO has three parts:

 - Whether family violence has occurred;